bladeacer/ObsiThemeRef/docs/themes/a/amoled-serenity.md

 ## Features
 - Designed for AMOLED: Utilizes deep blacks to save battery life and enhance visual aesthetics.
 - Dark Theme: Provides a cohesive dark environment for a comfortable viewing experience.
-- Eye Comfort: Low-contrast colors reduce strain during prolonged usage.
+- Eye Comfort: Low-contrast colours reduce strain during prolonged usage.
-- Calm Visual Experience: A soothing color palette that promotes relaxation.
+- Calm Visual Experience: A soothing colour palette that promotes relaxation.
 - Deep Blacks: Enhanced contrast for better visibility of text and elements.
 - Style Settings Extension Compatibility: Seamless integration with the Style Settings plugin, allowing for extensive customization.
 - Enhanced Customizability: Offers a wide range of options to tailor the theme to your personal preferences.